apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

   - This also means that some direct Airflow API via Python is not possible (e.g. airflow.models.*)
   - Log upload will only work if you use a single web server instance or they need to share one log file volume.
   - Performance: No performance assessment and scaling tests have been made.
 The edge executor package is not optimized for scalability.
 This will need to be considered in future releases.
+A dedicated performance assessment is to be completed ensuring that in a hybrid setup other executors are not impacted before version 1.0.0 is to be released.
+  - Stuck tasks in queue are not explicitly handled as ``cleanup_stuck_queued_tasks()`` is not implemented.

 Architecture